SuhailLoya/iNTUitionV6---TechCognize-1/README.md

        EYE_STATUS = 'CLOSE'

 ### Mouth-Aspect-Ratio (MAR)
-Highly inspired by the EAR feature, I tweaked the formula a little bit to get a metric that can detect open/closed mouth.
+Highly inspired by the EAR feature, we tweaked the formula a little bit to get a metric that can detect open/closed mouth.
 Unoriginal - but it works.

 <div align="center">
 <img src="images/MAR-final.jpg" width=700 height=300/>